 Carriage house proposals

-A carriage house is a smaller, secondary house that can be used for guests or family, or as a rental.
-Carriage houses are restricted in size and height relative to the main dwelling, and can’t be subdivided or stratified.
+A carriage house is a smaller, secondary house that can be used for guests or family, or as a long-term rental.
+Carriage houses are restricted in size and height, and can’t be subdivided or stratified for individual re-sale.
+Check out our Carriage House Bulletin for an overview of the zones and regulations to have a carriage house.

-Carriage houses aren’t permitted outside of the permanent growth boundary or on land that is within the Agricultural Land Reserve.
+Carriage houses have very specific regulations depending on the zone, please refer to the Zoning Bylaw for the detailed requirements.
 Additionally, to be considered for a carriage house, your property must either have sewer access or be at least one hectare in size to meet the safety requirements of the Okanagan Water Basin Board.